Bobby Wilks: Coast Guard career

-Bobby Wilks joined the Coast Guard Reserve in 1955 and received his commission at Officer Candidate School in New London.
-He was accepted to flight school and subsequently served in San Francisco, the Philippines, Brooklyn, New York, and other duty stations.
-He attended flight school at Pensacola and received further training at Naval Air Station Corpus Christi from 1956 to 1957, earning his wings on 25 March 1957.
-He was designated as Coast Guard Aviator Number 735.
+Bobby Wilks joined the Coast Guard Reserve in 1955 and received his commission at Coast Guard Officer Candidate School in New London, Connecticut.
+He then attended flight school at Naval Air Station Pensacola and Naval Air Station Saufley Field in Pensacola, Florida, and received further training at Naval Air Station Corpus Christi, Texas from 1956 to 1957, earning his wings on 25 March 1957 and designated as Coast Guard Aviator Number 735.
 He qualified for helicopters in 1959 and became Coast Guard Helicopter Pilot Number 343.
-He transferred to the Regular Coast Guard in 1960 with the permanent rank of lieutenant.
+He served at Coast Guard Air Station San Francisco, the Coast Guard Air Detachment at Naval Air Station Sangley Point in the Philippines, Coast Guard Air Station Barbers Point collocated with Naval Air Station Barbers Point, Hawaii, Coast Guard Air Station Brooklyn in New York City, as well as numerous other duty stations.
+He augmented to the Regular Coast Guard in 1960 with the permanent rank of lieutenant.

-Captain Wilks saw distinguished service at many Coast Guard Air Stations during his career, including oversea tours of duty at Coast Guard Air Detachment Sangley Point, Philippines and at Naples, Italy.
-He participated in many search-and-rescue cases, including one in which he earned the Air Medal.
+Captain Wilks saw distinguished service at several Coast Guard Air Stations during his career, including oversea tours of duty at Coast Guard Air Detachment Sangley Point, Philippines and at Naples, Italy, participating in many search-and-rescue (SAR) cases, including one in which he earned the Air Medal.
 He was promoted to the rank of captain in 1977 and two years later assumed the command of Coast Guard Air Station Brooklyn.

 Captain Wilks retired from the Coast Guard in 1986 with over 6,000 flight hours in 21 different types of aircraft.
 During his career he established a number of "firsts", including: